The organs of Paris

 Orgue de tribune OdC>

-Located in the heart of the Marais, the Cathedral of the Armenians is one of the architectural jewels of the district.
-The Church of the Capuchins of the Marais, founded in 1622, was rebuilt in the early 18th century and was then called St. John Saint-François.
-Assigned to parish worship in 1803, its very simple architecture underwent few modifications: a large rectangular hall covered by a basket handle vault, to which is added a single collateral, in accordance with the Franciscan tradition.
+Located in the heart of the Marais, the Cathedral of the Armenians was built in 1623 under the name of Chapel of the Immaculate Conception of an adjoining convent where Capuchin friars settled.
+It became the parish church of Saint- François d'Assise in 1791, then Saint-Jean-Saint- François in 1801.
+Itts very simple architecture underwent few modifications: a large rectangular hall covered by a basket handle vault, to which is added a single collateral, in accordance with the Franciscan tradition.
 The plan for the choir, rebuilt in 1828 by Hippolyte Godde, also remained in its original layout.
 The gate on the courtyard was built by Victor Baltard in 1855.
-In 1970,the church, then closed to worship, was entrusted by Cardinal Marty to the Armenian community who was looking for a parish church.
+In 1970,the church, then closed to worship, was entrusted by Cardinal Marty to the Armenian community.

 1844 - Cavaillé-Coll (1) 1926 – PM Koenig (3a) 1956 - Beuchet (3a)